meds-ee-uet/AHB-DMA-Controller/README.md

 | `Hold Write` | "State indicating that the bus grant was given to the processor during a write operation, and the state remains active until the DMA channel is re-enabled. |

 ## ***Verification and Testing***
-To thoroughly verify the DMAC's functionality, a Mock AHB Peripheral was designed which works just like a normal AHB peripheral and has a 1024 `byte` long register file (`8x1024`) inside it which contains the data to be transferred.
-Two mock peripherals were instantiated, named source and dest, which behave as the source and destination of the data to be transferred. `transfer_size` was kept at 18 and was initialized with random data in source peripheral and `burst_size` was kept at 4.
-The first 16 `words` were transferred in 4 bursts of 4 while the remaining 2 `words` were transferred in single mode.
-All three possible peripheral Requests were passed and in those requests in which `DmacReq[1]` was asserted, it was given priority.
-All edge cases were tested and passed successfully.
+To verify the DMAC, a Mock AHB Peripheral with a 1024-byte register file (`8x1024`) was designed.
+Two instances, source and dest, acted as data source and destination. `transfer_size` was 18 with random data in source, and `burst_size` was 4.
+The first 16 words transferred in 4 bursts of 4, the remaining 2 in single mode.
+All three request types were tested, with `DmacReq[1]` given priority when asserted.
+All edge cases passed successfully.

 ## **Waveforms**